Share this article

 After a thorough and intensive review process, this year’s judges have selected 15 finalists who will pitch their solutions at Solve Challenge Finals on September 22 in New York City and will have a chance to secure more than $1.6 million in available prize funding.

-You can vote for your favorite finalists now—the solution with the most votes from the Early Childhood Development Challenge will win $2,500 in funding through the Community Award.
+—the solution with the most votes from the Early Childhood Development Challenge will win $2,500 in funding through the Community Award.

 After reviewing the full pool of submissions, our team has identified five distinct ways social innovators are addressing early childhood development in their communities: